josemvas/jobrun/README.rst

 #########################################
-job-to-queue: Submit any job to any queue
+job2q: Submit any job to any queue
 #########################################

-job-to-queue is a python package to readily submit jobs to Linux clusters, it currently supports the following job schedulers and simulation packages:
+job2q is a python package to readily submit jobs to Linux clusters, it currently supports the following job schedulers and simulation packages:

 +------------------+------------------+
 | Schedulers       | Packages         |